-- You can treat the IRA as your own IRA by designating yourself as the account owner. - To be treated as your own IRA you must be the sole beneficiary of the IRA and have unlimited right to withdraw amounts from it. - You can treat the IRA as your own by rolling it over into your IRA, or to the extent that it is taxable, into a: Qualified employer plan, - Qualified employer plan, - Qualified annuity plan (section 403(a) plan), - Tax-sheltered annuity plan (section 403(b) plan), or - Deferred compensation plan of a state or local government (section 457 plan). - You can treat yourself as the beneficiary rather than treating the IRA as your own.
+- You can treat the IRA as your own IRA by designating yourself as the account owner. - To be treated as your own IRA you must be the sole beneficiary of the IRA and have unlimited right to withdraw amounts from it. - You can treat the IRA as your own by rolling it over into your IRA, or to the extent that it is taxable, into a: - Qualified employer plan, - Qualified annuity plan (section 403(a) plan), - Tax-sheltered annuity plan (section 403(b) plan), or - Deferred compensation plan of a state or local government (section 457 plan). - You can treat yourself as the beneficiary rather than treating the IRA as your own.

-RMDs.
+Required minimum distribution (RMD).
 If you are the owner of the inherited IRA and not the beneficiary, you will determine the RMD (if any) as if you were the owner beginning with the year you elect or are deemed to be the owner.
-Note: If you become the owner in the year your deceased spouse died, don't determine the RMD for that year using your life, rather, you must take the deceased spouse's RMD for that year (to the extent it wasn't already distributed to your spouse before his or her death.
+Note: If you become the owner in the year your deceased spouse died, do not determine the RMD for that year using your life, rather, you must take the deceased spouse's RMD for that year (to the extent it was not already distributed to your spouse before his or her death).

 Inherited from someone other than a spouse.
-If you inherit a traditional IRA from anyone other that your deceased spouse, you can't treat the inherited IRA as your own.
-This means you can't make any contributions to the IRA.
-It also means you can't roll over any amounts into or out of the inherited IRA.
-You can make a trust-ee-to-trustee transfer as long as the IRA into which the amounts are being moved is set up and maintained in the name of the deceased IRA owner for the benefit of you as beneficiary.
+If you inherit a traditional IRA from anyone other than your deceased spouse, you cannot treat the inherited IRA as your own.
+This means you cannot make any contributions to the IRA.
+It also means you cannot roll over any amounts into or out of the inherited IRA.
+You can make a trustee-to-trustee transfer as long as the IRA into which the amounts are being moved is set up and maintained in the name of the deceased IRA owner for the benefit of you as beneficiary.